chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 ### Time Window

 Time Window is the historical data points which will be used to train the selected model on your data to learn about the trends, seasonality and patterns for the selected KPI.
-If you choose a time window of 90 days with daily frequency data, past 90 days of data will be examined and if you have hourly data, 90 previous hours will be utilized.
+If you choose a time window of 90 days with daily frequency data, past 90 days of data will be examined.
+For daily data, time window needs to be in the range of 30 to 60 days.
+For hourly data, time windows is between 7 to 21 days.
 Disclaimer: If the window size is greater than the data availbable, anomaly detection won't run.
 We are currently working on resolving this issue.

 ### Model Frequency